-The "by_shard_count" strategy is appropriate under these circumstances:
+The default strategy is appropriate under these circumstances:

 - 1. The shards are roughly the same size - 2.
 The shards get roughly the same amount of traffic - 3.
 Worker nodes are all the same size/type - 4.
-Shards haven't been pinned to particular workers
+Shards haven't been pinned to particular workers table_name: (Optional) The name of the table whose shards need to be rebalanced.
+If NULL, then rebalance all existing colocation groups.

-If any of these assumptions don't hold, then rebalancing "by_shard_count" can result in a bad plan.

-The default rebalancing starategy is "by_disk_size".
-You can always customize the strategy, using the rebalance_strategy parameter.
+If any of these assumptions don't hold, then the default rebalancing can result in a bad plan.
+In this case you may customize the strategy, using the rebalance_strategy parameter.

-It's advisable to call get_rebalance_table_shards_plan before running citus_rebalance_start, to see and verify the actions to be performed.
+It's advisable to call get_rebalance_table_shards_plan before running rebalance_table_shards, to see and verify the actions to be performed.